Global hunger Index 2021 (GHI)

 In 2018, IFPRI Stepped down from its involvement in the project and the GHI became a joint project of Welthungerhilfe and Concern Worldwide.

-The GHI uses the four key Indicators to evaluate the Global Hunger Index and measure the progress towards Zero Hunger by 2030 at Global, National, Regional levels.
+The GHI uses the four key Indicators to evaluate the Global Hunger Index and measure the progress towards Zero Hunger by 2030 at Global, National, and Regional levels.

 Four key Indicators for GHI:

 - Undernourishment: The share of the population that is undernourished (that is, whose caloric intake is insufficient).
 Data are taken from the UN FAO (Food and agriculture organization).